 Raising chickens is an extremely rewarding farm experience.
 Your chickens will welcome you each and every day with exuberance for their daily feed and treats.
 Their antics are never tiring as they love to dash around and have such interesting and varied personalities.

-Cracking open a fresh egg in the morning, with a firm shell, and a bright orange yoke is like opening a ray of sunshine.
+Cracking open a farm fresh egg in the morning, with a firm shell, and a bright orange yoke is like opening a ray of sunshine.
 In order to keep those shells strong, your girls healthy and happy, you need to feed them a consistent and good source of calcium.
 Free feeding oyster shells is a great way to give your flock the everyday calcium they need.